Lee6wang/Lee6wang.github.io/_tabs/categories.md

 Welcome to the **Categories** page.

 Here you can browse all posts grouped by topic.
+Categories are generated automatically based on the `categories` field in each post.
-As I continue writing about embedded systems, robotics, intelligent equipment, and technical insights, new categories will appear automatically based on the tags used in each article.
+As I continue writing about embedded systems, robotics, intelligent equipment, and research notes, new categories will appear here dynamically.